mitranim/koa-ring/readme.md

 `request.ctx` is the Koa context.
 It provides access to additional information and the underlying objects such as Node request, Node response, network socket, and so on.
 See the [Koa reference](http://koajs.com).

 `request.location` is the parsed version of `request.url`.
-It's very similar to a result of Node's `require('url').parse`, but `location.query` is converted to a dict.
+It's very similar to a result of Node's `require('url').parse`, but with `location.query` parsed into a dict.

 Unlike Koa, `koa-ring` doesn't use prototype chains.
-The request is a plain dict.
+The request is a plain JS dict.
 Middleware can pass modified copies:

 ```js
 function mountingMiddleware(nextHandler) {